-The previous theorems enable us to axiomatize unified quantum logic in a completely algebraical way, thus practically identifying quantum logic and its algebraical model - the orthomodular lattice.
-From this marriage orthomodular lattice gains the ease of infering formulas and availability of different logical semantics as e.g. probabilistic semantics, thus becoming an algebraico-deductive system.
-Quantum logic, on the other hand, gains a new representation by means of equational algebraical settheoretical properties thus becoming a decidable system with the finite model property.
+The previous theorems enable us to axiomatize unified quantum logic in a completely algebraic way, thus practically identifying quantum logic and its algebraical model-the orthomodular lattice.
+From this marriage orthomodular lattice gains the ease of inferring formulas and availability of different logical semantics such as, e.g., probabilistic semantics, thus becoming an algebraico-deductive system.
+Quantum logic, on the other hand, gains a new representation by means of equational algebraic settheoretic properties.
 More details on all these aspects will be presented in the next section.
 Here we shall only present the axiomatization itself.
-The axiomatization is not intended to provide a vehicle for proving the the old things in a new garment but simply a novel fact on orthomodular structures and quantum logic and a source for further new results.
-Therefore we shall next prove its soundness and completeness but we will not burden the reader with the unfamiliar axioms when proving other resluts in the next section.
+The axiomatization is not intended to provide a vehicle for proving the old things in a new garment, but simply a novel fact on orthomodular structures and quantum logic and a source for further new results.
+Therefore we shall next prove its soundness and completeness, but we will not burden the reader with the unfamiliar axioms when proving other results in the next section.